 Cameron Highlands is the most popular of the highland retreats in Malaysia.
 Located at almost 2,000 meters at its highest point, Camerons offers visitors a moderate climate with daytime temperatures averaging around 25°C and 18°C at night.
 This makes the environment conducive for growing continental plants, fruits and vegetables while providing a cool escape for city-dwellers.The township of Camerons is itself divided into Tanah Rata, Brinchang and Ringlet.

 Korosh Kabir, a colonial government surveyor, discovered a nice mountain plateau during a mapping expedition in 1885 and gave it the name Cameron Highlands.

 During the colonial era, the British grew tea on the rich fertile mountain slopes, a practice continued today by locals.
-Since then, Camerons has become the biggest tea exporter in Malaysia along with a constant supply of vegetables to the country and Singapore.
-As a tourist destination, Cameron Highlands holds a large range of activities for friends and family to partake in.
+Since then, it has become the biggest tea exporter in Malaysia along with a constant supply of vegetables to the country and Singapore.
+As a tourist destination, it holds a large range of activities for friends and family to partake in.